mRezaAnanta/balatro-at-home/README.md

 ## References
 - ante = levels (normal game consisted of 8 levels)
 - round = blinds (each levels for normal game consisted of 3 rounds)
+- hands and discards = how many times you can discard and deals cards